coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    Declares the inductive as non-cumulative

-.. opt:: Polymorphic Inductive Cumulativity
+.. flag:: Polymorphic Inductive Cumulativity

    When this option is on, it sets all following polymorphic inductive types as cumulative (it is off by default).